MrKaszeba19/PapajLang/README.md

 # RPN Calculator
 **Reversed Polish Notation Calculator** and interpreter of **PapajScript**
-Version 0.5.3 (Mem)
+Version 0.5.3 (Mem).
-Released on April 8, 2023
+Released on April 8, 2023.
 Update #2 of November 26, 2023
-by Paul Lipkowski (RooiGevaar19) & his fiancée Rosie (rozirogal) :heart:
+by Paul Lipkowski (RooiGevaar19).

 Since November 24, 2017 written in FreePascal. :smile: